IvanKirchev/Weather-App-Fourth/README.md

 - Add react-placeholder that will be used during loading of the forecast

-- Edit the slider to have fixed length and just disable the hours for which there is no avaible forecast
+- Edit the slider to have fixed length and just disable the hours for which there is no available forecast

 - Optimize performance (re-rendering)